Phrenzi/slate/source/includes/_management_staffs.md

 }
 ```

-This endpoint authenticated by `Manager Token`, and setup staff's pin_code
+This endpoint authenticated by `Access Token`, and setup staff's pin_code

 ### HTTP Request